It's time for another part of the CMOS Workshop series. :)

 I've given some examples of how to make frequency doublers with edge detector circuits using at least 5 different CMOS chips (if you count the schmitt trigger variations).
 Which one you choose will probably depend on the rest of the circuit you are making.
 Maybe you already need a schmitt trigger chip in your circuit to do other functions, then example nr 2 is better because you will still have 3 gates left over (if using a CD40106) insted of adding an xor chip to only do one thing.
 Personally I prefer to keep the chip count as low as possible even if it adds more components.
 It usually takes less time to solder a few extra resistors and caps then having to solder another 14 or 16 pin chip (which also takes more space on the PCB).
 It's all about convenience.

 As I've shown, there's usually several ways to do the same thing when working with CMOS.
-Remember that we're dealing with 1's and 0's, so no matter which chip/method you use it will basically sound exactly the same (granted that the pulse width is equal of course).
+Remember that we're dealing with 1's and 0's, so no matter which chip/method you use it will basically sound the same (if the pulse width is equal).
 Same goes for the octave down methods in the previous part.
 However, there is a clearly sounding difference between edge trigger or rectifier doublers, or PLL VCO frequency doublers (as used in the Into the Unknown guitar synth) which I will cover in a later part.

 But next part will be about oscillators and LFO's.